Return to Firewoiks

 }

-3. If appropriate, in your JavaScript, use layoutEngine.vendor and layoutEngine.version to run conditional functions where relevant, e.g.:
+3. If appropriate, in your JavaScript, use layoutEngine.vendor, layoutEngine.version and layoutEngine.browser to run conditional functions where relevant, e.g.:

 if (layoutEngine.vendor === 'ie' && layoutEngine.version === 10) {